contao/docs/docs/dev/framework/cron.md

 {{< version "4.9" >}}

-Cron jobs can also be registered using the `contao.cron` service tag  with the following
+Cron jobs can also be registered using the `contao.cronjob` service tag  with the following
 options:

 | Option | Description |